-For those who love celebrity-driven, gazillion dollar CGI superhero franchises you’re in luck; there are multiplexes in every mall and Redboxes at every 7-11.
+For those who love celebrity-driven, gazillion-dollar CGI superhero franchises you’re in luck; there are multiplexes in every mall and Redboxes at every 7-Eleven.
 Thankfully for other varieties of cinéastes, there’s a lot more to Los Angeles’s mise en scène than that.
-There are architecturally beautiful picture palaces, romantic drive-ins, dingy dollar theaters, high profile revival houses, low profile smut houses, and actual art house chains.
-Additionally there are all sorts of special screenings and festivals that take place every week of the year.
+There are architecturally beautiful picture palaces, romantic drive-ins, dingy dollar theaters, high-profile revival houses, low-profile smut houses, and actual art house chains.
+Additionally, there are all sorts of special screenings and festivals that take place every week of the year.

 Most of the most interesting programming in Los Angeles is screened at single-screen theaters like the Academy Little Theater, the Aero, the Alan and Elaine Armer Theater, The Arena Cinema, Art Theatre, Billy Wilder, Echo Park Film Center, Leo S. Bing, Linwood Dunn, Million Dollar Theatre, New Beverly, Nuart, Old Town Music Hall, Orpheum, Palace, Pendersleigh, REDCAT, Regent, Samuel Goldwyn, Silent Movie Theatre, WGA, or Warner Grand.
 (Please let me know if I’ve skipped any).

-There are also a few multiple screen venues too that show interesting programming such as Hollywood’s Egyptian and Sundance Sunset Cinemas, Irvine’s Edwards University Town Center 6 and Edwards Westpark 8 Theatres, and West Los Angeles’s Landmark.
-The Laemmle, with theaters in Beverly Hills, Claremont, Encino, North Hollywood, Pasadena, Santa Monica, and Sawtelle; is the county’s premier art house chain.
+There are also a few multiple screen venues with interesting programming such as Hollywood’s Egyptian and Sundance Sunset Cinemas, Irvine’s Edwards University Town Center 6 and Edwards Westpark 8 Theatres, and West Los Angeles’s Landmark.
+The Laemmle, with theaters in Beverly Hills, Claremont, Encino, North Hollywood, Pasadena, Santa Monica, and Sawtelle; is the county’s premier art-house chain.
 (Again, please let me know if I’ve skipped any).

 Los Angeles also has film festivals.
 There are specific festivals for classics, comedies, horror, noir, shorts, 3D, Asian-Pacific, French, Iranian, Irish, Japanese, Jewish, Korean, Pan-African, Polish, and South East European film festivals.
 There are additionally loads of special screenings not just in theaters but in parks, cemeteries, former service stations, cultural centers and on top of parking garages.
 I once endeavored to cover all of these but then someone introduced me, thankfully, to Filmradar.
 But not even that venerable service can cover all the Southland cinema scene.